Finally, the big day, after 5 years of preparation, Mylène cast off and set off in pursuit of her dream. The ocean awaits!

 North Atlantic Crossing by Rowboat (2013)

-WEEK ONE
+FIRST WEEK

-SOUNDS FROM THE WATER
+THE SOUNDS OF WATER

 BIG WAVES

-Suddenly, Mylène faces her first sideswiping wave.
-A doozy.
-Barefoot on the deck, hands gripping the rail, she and her boat tilt and sway, swallowed up by the ocean for a moment by this voracious wave.
-The wave unfurls and makes her boat disappear beneath the foam with a tremendous roar.
-Dazed, Mylène notices her boat has not capsized this time, but heeds the incident as a warning.
-At sea, nothing is unchangeable.
+Suddenly, Mylène encounters a first large cross swell.
+A very large wave.
+Barefoot on deck, hands gripping the guardrail, she and her boat are thrown over together, swallowed by the ocean for a brief moment by this greedy wave.
+The wave breaks, engulfing her boat beneath the foam in a tremendous crash.
+Dazed by the incident, Mylène realizes her boat has not capsized this time, but she takes it as a warning.

-LOOPS AND WHALES
+LOOPS AND WHALE

 HUMBERTO – FIRST CAPSIZE

-AN AUDIENCE WITH THE QUEEN MARY 2
+ENCOUNTER WITH THE QUEEN MARY 2

 CELEBRATING AT SEA

-CAPSIZING AND LOSS OF THE WIND TURBINE
+CAPSIZE AND LOSS OF THE WIND TURBINE

 FINISH LINE